yegor256/takes/README.md

 }
 ```

-`TsFallback` decorates an instance of Takes and catches all exceptions any of
+`TkFallback` decorates an instance of Take and catches all exceptions any of
-its takes may throw.
+its take may throw.
 Once it's thrown, an instance of TkHTML will be returned.

 ## Redirects